alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 ## Instructions

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)
-* Boot the Pi from the new SD image.
+* Boot the Pi from the new SD image and log in as the pi user
 * Make sure your Pi has access to the Internet
 * Log in and run the following commands